Jandhii/update-openssh-windows/README.md

 Get the latest release from this repo https://github.com/PowerShell/Win32-OpenSSH/releases<br>
 Unzip it on a folder.
+Execute the following commands with elevated privileges in powershell.
 ```$oldAcl = Get-Acl -Path C:\Windows\System32\OpenSSH\```

 ```$uname = $env:username```